Scalable learning of macroscopic stochastic dynamics

 For the macroscopic observables, we consider the magnetization and domain wall density defined by:

-The domain wall density quantifies the degree of disorder by measuring the proportion of misaligned nearest-neighbor spin pairs.
-We identify another $2$ closure variables by the autoencoder, resulting in a latent state $\bz$ of dimension $4$.
+The domain wall density quantifies the degree of disorder by measuring the fraction of misaligned nearest-neighbor spin pairs.
+We derive two additional closure variables using an autoencoder, resulting in a latent state $\bz$ of dimension $4$.

-The experiments are divided into two parts.
-In the first part, we repeat the procedure of \cref{exp:cw} for the Ising model with $ h=0.1, T=2.5>T_c$.
-We employ the same \textsc{Upsample} and \textsc{LocalRelax} step as used in the Curie-Weiss model for data generation.
-The results are shown in \cref{fig:CW_Ising}(b) and \cref{fig:ising_traj}.
-It can be observed that our method achieves lower test error than the baseline.
-In particular, when $n_s = 8^2$, the test error of the baseline increases significantly, while the test error remains relatively low. \cref{fig:ising_traj} demonstrates that our method can accurately reproduce the statistics of trajectory distributions, while the predicted trajectories of the baseline exhibit much higher variance.
+In the first part, we fix the large-system size to $n=64^2$, while varying the computational power of the microscopic simulator $\mathcal{S}_{n_s}$ by considering $n_s \in \{ 8^2, 16^2, 32 ^2, 64^2\}$.
+When $n_s = 64^2$, our method reduces to traditional methods for deriving the macroscopic dynamics.
+We set the external field to $ h=0.1$ and the temperature to $T=2.5>T_c$.
+To generate the large-system dataset $D$, we employ the hierarchical algorithm with $\log_2(n/n_s)$ iterations.
+For each iteration, we first perform an \textsc{Upsample} step to replicate every spin into $2^2$ block.
+Next, we perform a \textsc{LocalRelax} step by evolving a short-time continuous-time Glauber dynamics locally to remove the unphysical artifacts introduced in the \textsc{Upsample} step.

+\cref{fig:Ising_scale} and \cref{fig:ising_traj} compare the performance of our method with the baseline.
+From \cref{fig:Ising_scale}, we observe that our method consistently outperforms the baseline when $n_s< n$, which demonstrates the effectiveness of our method. \cref{fig:ising_traj} further compares the magnetization statistics and domain wall density statistics derived from ground truth trajectories with those produced by the baseline model and our method.
+The statistics of the trajectories predicted by our method align closely with the ground truth, whereas the baseline exhibits much larger variations.

+The parameter $n_s$ can influence our method in two ways: \textit{(i)} The size of the small-system dataset $D_s$ is $n_s$.
+For smaller $n_s$, more iterations of upsampling are required to obtain $D$, which may degrade the data quality of $D$. \textit{(ii)} When generating $\bx_{t+\delta t, \mathcal{I}}$ from $\bx\sim D$, we perform partial evolution on a small patch of size $n_s$.
+A smaller $n_s$ leads to higher stochasticity of the generated data.
+As a result, a smaller $n_s$ generally leads to worse performance.
+However, the test error of our method remains relatively low when $n_s \geq 16^2$, which demonstrates the robustness of our method \textit{w.r.t.} $n_s$.